 SHELDUCKS and SHELDGEESE

 Sheldgeese are essentially vegetarian whereas shelducks are more omnivorous.
 They spend considerable time ashore and some species regularly perch in trees.
 Sheldgeese form strong pair bonds, possibly for life.
-Many are put off keeping them as both male and female are inclined to fight, they may kill other waterfowl and as a result, sheldgeese must be housed as separate pairs.
+Many breeders are put off keeping them as both male and female are inclined to fight.
+They may kill other waterfowl and as a result, sheldgeese must be housed as separate pairs.